MianUsamaIjaz/Stock-Game-Web-App/README.md

 - **Related Tests:** `POST /registerPlayer` Tests verifying the player registration for a game, including cases like registering players for existing and non-existing games/players.

-## GET /checkWinner
+## POST /checkWinner

-- **Request Syntax:** `GET /checkWinner`
+- **Request Syntax:** `POST /checkWinner`
 - **Description:** Checks for the winner of a game.
 - **Feature Supported:** Declare a winner at the end of the game.
-- **Related Tests:** `GET /checkWinner` Tests ensuring the correct determination of the game winner, covering scenarios like checking for the winner in an ongoing game, checking for the winner in a non-existing game, etc.
+- **Related Tests:** `POST /checkWinner` Tests ensuring the correct determination of the game winner, covering scenarios like checking for the winner in an ongoing game, checking for the winner in a non-existing game, etc.

-## GET /otherPlayersPortfolio
+## POST /otherPlayersPortfolio

-- **Request Syntax:** `GET /otherPlayersPortfolio`
+- **Request Syntax:** `POST /otherPlayersPortfolio`
 - **Description:** Retrieves portfolios of other players in the same game.
 - **Feature Supported:** Viewing other players' portfolios.
 (Own Feature, also useful for the frontend)
-- **Related Tests:** `GET /otherPlayersPortfolio` Tests verifying the retrieval of other players' portfolios, including cases like fetching portfolios for existing and non-existing games, fetching portfolios for existing and non-existing players, etc.
+- **Related Tests:** `POST /otherPlayersPortfolio` Tests verifying the retrieval of other players' portfolios, including cases like fetching portfolios for existing and non-existing games, fetching portfolios for existing and non-existing players, etc.

-## GET /leaderboard
+## POST /leaderboard

-- **Request Syntax:** `GET /leaderboard`
+- **Request Syntax:** `POST /leaderboard`
 - **Description:** Retrieves the leaderboard for a specific game, listing players based on their cash amounts in descending order.
 - **Feature Supported:** Viewing the leaderboard of a game.
 (Own Feature)
-- **Related Tests:** `GET /leaderboard` Test cases verifying the retrieval of the leaderboard.
+- **Related Tests:** `POST /leaderboard` Test cases verifying the retrieval of the leaderboard.

 # Project Setup and Run Instructions